Genghis Tron: 2004–2010: Formation, Dead Mountain Mouth, and Board Up the House

 Genghis Tron has toured with such bands as Behold... the Arctopus, Converge, Kylesa, Gaza, The Dillinger Escape Plan and The Faint.

-In 2008 the band released an album, Board Up the House.
-It was named a "Critic's Choice" by The New York Times and was also awarded the title "Album of the Year" by the magazine Rock Sound.
+In 2008, the group released an album, Board Up the House.
+It was named a "Critic's Choice" by The New York Times and was awarded the title of "Album of the Year" by the magazine Rock Sound.

+2010–2020: Indefinite hiatus

-In late 2010, the band members decided to take a break away from the band for a while, but assured fans in a Myspace message that they will be back with new material when they start playing together again.
+In late 2010, the band members decided to take a break away from Genghis Tron, but assured fans in a Myspace message that they would return with new material when they started playing together again.
+The band was inactive for a decade and did not release or reissue any material during this time.

-2020-present: Return and Dream Weapon
+2020–present: Return and Dream Weapon

-On August 10, 2020, the band announced that they had returned from their hiatus and began recording their third album with Kurt Ballou.
+On August 10, 2020, Genghis Tron announced that they had returned from their hiatus and began recording their third album with Kurt Ballou.
 This return also saw the addition of drummer Nick Yacyshyn, who is the band's first drummer due to the band using a drum machine for previous releases.
 Founder and vocalist Mookie Singerman did not rejoin the band and was replaced by Tony Wolski.

 In January 2021, the band announced their third album, Dream Weapon, would be released on March 26.
-The album marks a shift in the band's previously heavy/extreme sound, leaning towards a "more meditative, hypnotic, and maybe psychedelic" direction.
+The album marks a shift in the group's previously heavy sound, leaning towards a "more meditative, hypnotic, and maybe psychedelic" direction.
 The record is completely devoid of blast beats and screamed vocals.

-Style
+Musical style

 The band is noted for its creative combination of various types of metal and electronic music.
 Although often classified as cybergrind early in their career, Genghis Tron developed a more diverse sound, which included elements of IDM, doom metal, electronic and ambient, in addition to their core style of synth-laden metal.

-Forgoing both a drummer and a bass guitarist, the band utilizes computer-based sequencers such as FL Studio and Ableton Live, as well as multiple synthesizers (Moog, Alesis and Novation) to produce its distinct sound.
+Genghis Tron utilizes computer-based sequencers such as FL Studio and Ableton Live, as well as multiple synthesizers (Moog, Alesis and Novation) to produce its distinct sound.
+The band was initially a three-piece, forgoing both a drummer and a bass guitarist.
+Upon returning, Genghis Tron became a four-piece and has since featured a human drummer.